michaelokoroike/Python/Languages/HTML/Coursera_HTML_CSS_&_Javascript_for_Web_Developers/Module_1/Notes.md

+* __Note: for all of the videos where notes taken were either insufficient or rendered incorrectly due to an attempt to make html type language appear in markdown, slides are downloaded__

 ## Welcome to HTML, CSS, and Javascript for Web Developers! (section #1)

 Reading: How Grading and Being Late on Assignments Works